RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 ++++++++++++++++++++++
-In order to simplify the debugging of one's own configuration all scripts can be used directly on the command line either with or without previously acquired focus runs.
+In order to simplify the debugging of one's own configuration all scripts can be used directly on the command line either with or without previously acquired images.

 All scripts have on line help and all arguments have a decent default value which enables them to run in autonomous mode